dwesterwick/SPTLateToTheParty/README.md

-Make your SPT experience closer to live Tarkov in all aspects except bot behavior and waiting for servers.
-Changes loot, open doors, bot spawn rates, and time remaining in the raid when your Scav spawns in.
+Make your SPT experience closer to live Tarkov with loot disappearing and doors opening throughout the raid.
+You will now spawn in late as a Scav, PMC's are more likely to spawn early in the raid, Fence sells more junk, and much more!

 This mod makes the the following changes to your SPT experience:
 * Loot (including on dead bots) will be gradually removed throughout the raid to simulate other players taking it.